push-protocol/push-website/blog/2023-05-29-decentralized-reputation-system/index.md

 ---
 slug: how-to-create-a-decentralized-reputation-system-with-alchemy-and-push-protocol
 title: How to Create a Decentralized Reputation System with Alchemy and Push Protocol ✅
 authors: [push]
 image: './cover-image.webp'
-text: "This article outlines the process of creating a decentralized reputation system using Alchemy and Push Protocol.
-We explore the advantages of these tools, provide a development guide, and discuss utilizing Push Protocol for decentralized messaging."
+text: 'This article outlines the process of creating a decentralized reputation system using Alchemy and Push Protocol.
+We explore the advantages of these tools, provide a development guide, and discuss utilizing Push Protocol for decentralized messaging.'
+tags:
+  [
+    Devtools,
+    Reputation System,
+    Web3,
-tags: [ Devtools, Reputation System, Web3,  Blockchain Development, Blockchain Technology]
+    Blockchain Development,
+    Blockchain Technology,
+  ]
 ---

 ![Cover image of How to Create a Decentralized Reputation System with Alchemy and Push Protocol ✅](./cover-image.webp)

 <!--truncate-->

 <b>TL;DR:</b> This article outlines the process of creating a decentralized reputation system using Alchemy and Push Protocol.
 We explore the advantages of these tools, provide a development guide, and discuss utilizing Push Protocol for decentralized messaging.

 By the end of this tutorial, you’ll have learned: